xtqzcm/webnotepad/README.md

   * [Minimalist Web Notepad API][2]

-Comparing to the original [Minimalist Web Notepad][1], the current version supports rest API (credit to [Minimalist Web Notepad API][2] ) and it changes some CSS settings
+Comparing to the original [Minimalist Web Notepad][1], the current version supports rest API (credit to [Minimalist Web Notepad API][2] ) and it changes some CSS settings.

 Demo: [webnotepad][3]

 ## Install